kostafey/ejc-sql/README.md

 <a id="use-existing-nrepl"></a>
 ### Use existing nREPL

-If you have to restart Emacs multiple times, you can keep the ejc-sql clojure backend alive between Emacs restarts by running this backend out of Emacs, and connect to it from Emacs.
+If you have to restart Emacs multiple times, you can keep the `ejc-sql` Clojure backend alive between Emacs restarts by running this backend out of Emacs, and connect to it from Emacs.